 - Make new friends in a unique Learning Community

 - Award winning leadership training

 - Membership in America's #1 Program Board (RHPB)

 - Be a part of the University from the start!

 What do Emerging Leaders do?

-Emerging Leaders take part in a specialized Student Success Seminar in the fall and a Leadership Principles course in the spring, are mentored by upperclassmen student leaders within Residence Life and Housing, and come into The University of Akron already a part of the Residence Hall Program Board (RHPB) as a member of the Major Events Committee.
+Emerging Leaders take part in a specialized class called Akron Experience: University 101 in the fall and a Leadership Principles course in the spring, are mentored by upperclassmen student leaders within Residence Life and Housing, and come into The University of Akron already a part of the Residence Hall Program Board (RHPB) as a member of the Major Events Committee.

 - 2009 APCA Leadership Development Award